rwagner00/d8_link/README.md

 Causes CSS files in a Drupal 8 site to be served with links, rather than @import.

 ## Install Instructions
-* Download, enable, clear cache.
+* Download, enable, clear cache, profit.
-* Profit.